baseeryousufzai/ePortfolio/index.md

 a strong electronics and power engineering concentration within my branch of electrical engineering.
 In addition to this, it’s extremely close to my home and by far the most affordable option for my education (as I’d be mostly paying for it by myself).
-However, it’s not where you go, it’s what you do there that truly matters
+However, it’s not where you go, it’s what you do there that truly matters.

 ### Markdown